Portuguese-based creole languages

-Portuguese creoles are creole languages which have Portuguese as their substantial lexifier.
-The most widely-spoken creoles influenced by Portuguese are Cape Verdean Creole, Guinea-Bissau Creole and Papiamento.
+Portuguese creoles are creole languages whose lexical base is mainly derived from Portuguese.
+The oldest of them, Cape Verdean Creole, appeared at the end of the 15th century, while the more recent ones, such as Malacca Creole or Diu Creole, developed in the 17th and 18th centuries in the former Asian trading posts of the Portuguese empire.

 Origins

 Portuguese overseas exploration in the 15th and 16th centuries led to the establishment of a Portuguese Empire with trading posts, forts and colonies in Africa, Asia and the Americas.
 Contact between the Portuguese language and native languages gave rise to many Portuguese-based pidgins, used as linguas francas throughout the Portuguese sphere of influence.
 In time, many of these pidgins were nativized, becoming new stable creole languages.

 As is the rule in most creoles, the lexicon of these languages can be traced to the parent languages, usually with predominance of Portuguese;

 These creoles are (or were) spoken mostly by communities of descendants of Portuguese, natives, and sometimes other peoples from the Portuguese colonial empire.

 Until recently creoles were considered "degenerate" dialects of Portuguese unworthy of attention.
 As a consequence, there is little documentation on the details of their formation.
 Since the 20th century, increased study of creoles by linguists led to several theories being advanced.
 The monogenetic theory of pidgins assumes that some type of pidgin language — dubbed West African Pidgin Portuguese — based on Portuguese was spoken from the 15th to 18th centuries in the forts established by the Portuguese on the West African coast.
 According to this theory, this variety may have been the starting point of all the pidgin and creole languages.
 This may explain to some extent why Portuguese lexical items can be found in many creoles, but more importantly, it would account for the numerous grammatical similarities shared by such languages, such as the preposition na, meaning "in" and/or "on", which would come from the Portuguese contraction na, meaning "in the" (feminine singular).